 Castleton

 This is the capital city of the realm of Greenvale.
 It is a relatively young city, having been founded less than two hundred years ago around the personal home of the first Prince of Greenvale, Elox.
 That home was soon torn down, and The Castle built in its place.
 The Castle has no other name, and needs none.
-It is the only castle of its size in the valley, and remains so by order of the Prince.
+It is the only castle of its size in the valley, and remains so by order of the King.

 Important Locations